dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 declared in the body, or if it declares a primary constructor whose name is `C.n`, and the body declares a static member whose basename is `n`.

+A compile-time error occurs if a class, mixin class, enum, or extension type declaration _D_ has a constant primary constructor, and a non-late instance variable declaration in the body of _D_ has an initializing expression which is not potentially constant when the primary parameters are considered to be potentially constant.
+An error also occurs if the body of _D_ contains a body part for the primary constructor, and it has an initializer list, and the initializer list contains an element of the form `this.v = e` or `v = e`, and `e` is not a potentially constant expression when the primary parameters are considered to be potentially constant.

+*This is a relaxation of the existing rule which says that the initializing expressions in variable declarations must be constant when a class contains any constant constructors.
+However, with support for primary constructors it is possible to refer to the primary parameters in those initializing expressions, and this should be equally expressive as the corresponding declaration that uses a non-primary constructor and an initializer list.
+The rule about initializer lists just spells out explicitly that they should be treated "the same" as the initializer lists of non-primary constructors.*

 Consider a class, mixin class, enum, or extension type declaration _D_ with a primary constructor *(note that it cannot be a `<mixinApplicationClass>`, because that kind of declaration does not syntactically support primary